 - Use date and agent filters during compliance reviews

-- Retain audit logs as part of your security and compliance documentation
+- Retain the logs as part of your security and compliance documentation

-Audit logs in Desk365 give you complete visibility into how protected information is handled across your helpdesk.
-With detailed activity tracking, powerful filters, and IP-level traceability, audit logs help you stay compliant, secure, and in control of sensitive data.
+Encrypted field logs in Desk365 give you complete visibility into how protected information is handled across your helpdesk.
+With detailed activity tracking, powerful filters, and IP-level traceability, encrypted field logs help you stay compliant, secure, and in control of sensitive data.